edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ## Verifying the deployment as a user

-In different scenarios, users of an app may want to verify its security and identity before sharing data, e.g., before casting a vote.
+In different scenarios, users of an app may want to verify its security and identity before sharing data, for example, before casting a vote.
 With Contrast, a user only needs a single remote-attestation step to verify the deployment - regardless of the size or scale of the deployment.
 Contrast is designed such that, by verifying the Coordinator, the user transitively verifies those systems the Coordinator has already verified or will verify in the future.
 Successful verification of the Coordinator means that the user can be sure that the given manifest will be enforced.